petar-Atanasov/Librarian-System-Software-Engineering/README.md

 ## Project Explained

-When the program startsm it ask the librarian to enter a file name for the book dataset**(in our scenario is hardcoded)**.
+When the program startsm it ask the librarian to enter a file name for the book dataset.
 It then opens that CSV file, reads the records, extracts the book information, and creates in-memory book objects.

 After that, it prompts for librarian verification and displays a menu for the main actions.